erlang/eep/README.md

 Extension Proposals), in [Markdown][MD] (`*.md`) format produced in the [Erlang Enhancement Process][EEP].

-[EEP 0][], the EEP Index gathers all EEPs and is built with the tools in the following paragraphs.
+The [EEP Index][EEP 0] in [EEP 0][] gathers all EEPs and is built with the tools in the following paragraphs from the EEPs themselves.

 This repository also contains a version of a [Markdown.pl][] script in subdirectory `md/` that can be used, for example with the also contained